Clarksville, Tennessee, with a population of 103,455, is the county seat of Montgomery County, TN 44.9 miles from Nashville Tennessee.

 • Opry Mills Outlet Mall

-• North TN State Fair - The North TN State Fair features carnival rides, agricultural and livestock exhibits, truck and tractor pull, demolition derby, amateur boxing, BBQ cook-off, reptile show, gospel concert, senior tea dance, amd CMR Nationals Mud Drags.
+• North TN State Fair features carnival rides, agricultural and livestock exhibits, truck and tractor pull, demolition derby, amateur boxing, BBQ cook-off, reptile show, gospel concert, senior tea dance, amd CMR Nationals Mud Drags.
 Held at the Clarksville Fairgrounds.
 Parking and admission to the midway are free.
 Arena event prices vary.
 Fee for rides.

 • Oktoberfest - Annual celebration of German Culture.
 Family fun in the European tradition.
 German food, music, German dance groups, and fest rides for kids of all ages.
 The Oktoberfest is a regional event presented by the Clarksville Edelweiss Club.
 The original Oktoberfest was a celebration of the marriage of the Bavarian King Ludwig.
 Traditional German bands play polkas, waltzes, etc. German schnitzel, bratwurst, potato salad, sauerkraut, pastries and beer are offered.
 Held at Clarksville Fairgrounds/McGregor Park.

-• Christmas on the Cumberland - Christmas on the Cumberland is a walk-through holiday light display featuring over 2 million lights that transform the Cumberland Riverwalk into a whimsical holiday wonderland.
+• Christmas on the Cumberland - a walk-through holiday light display featuring over 2 million lights that transform the Cumberland Riverwalk into a whimsical holiday wonderland.
 The event is open nightly beginning the day after Thanksgiving through the Month of December.
 Admission is free.
 Held at McGregor Park Riverwalk.